DominikZembrowski/first-landing-page/README.md

 # first-landing-page
-My first landing page on GitHub
+README for my first landing page on GitHub